bibleexchange/courses/stephen-reynolds-jr-sermon-outlines/003_Year-2017/20170820A_the-seed-is-good-and-the-time-is-right.md

 1. vs. 1,2,6  THE COUNSEL: NOT HOARDING, BUT SOWING, careful investment
 2. vs. 3 2 **Lessons**: From the Cloud=LIBERALITY; From the Trees=DEATH
-3. vs. 4
+3. vs. 4.
+Regard the clouds = not reap
-4. Uncertainity
+4. Vs. 5 Uncertainity, so much we don't understand our know

 ## The Seed Is Good